-Arthritis, and the use of Glucosamine/Chondroitin
+Arthritis and the Use of Glucosamine/Chondroitin

 Older rabbit with arthritic feet joints (A. van Praag)

-Cosequin or Adequan do not relieve pain, so pain medication is recommended.
+Cosequin or Adequan do not relieve pain, so pain medication is recommended

 Other NSAID analgesic drugs for use in rabbits are described here.